SSoLDAC-2023/Challenge-Dynamic_Asset_Management/README.md

 - Ellen van den Bersselaar, BIM-Connected
 - Challenge description

-## Number of people per team:
-4-5

-## Anticipated workload:
-approx. 24 hours per person, including the time for preparation of the presentation

 ## Challenge description:
 Due to (1) the increasing number of inhabitants in city centres, (2) the growing need for transport related to e- commerce and (3) a rising number of restrictions such as environmental zones, there is an increasing amount of